deeppavlov/DeepPavlov/docs/features/models/kbqa.rst

 Description
 -----------

-There are three models for KBQA in DeepPavlov library: model for answering complex questions in English, model for answering simple questions in Russian and model for answering simple questions in Russian using syntactic parser.
+There are three models for KBQA in DeepPavlov library:
+* :config:kbqa_cq <kbqa/kbqa_cq.json> - model for answering complex questions in English
+* :config:kbqa_cq <kbqa/kbqa_rus.json> - model for answering simple questions in Russian
+* :config:kbqa_cq <kbqa/kbqa_tree.json> - model for answering simple questions in Russian using syntactic parser.

 The Complex Knowledge Base Question Answering model uses Wikidata to answer complex questions.
 Types of questions which the model answers: